course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 One small difficulty: the city map in the picture above weighs 150 kilograms for the bronze part plus 1.5 tons for the granite base.
 I fear that this characteristic will cause some skepticism in our festival logistics department.

-The most common type of tactile site plans is also one of the most complex and expensive to produce.
+The most widespread type of tactile maps (in Germany) is also one of the most complex and expensive to produce.
 That is somewhat remarkable.

 So we require a different approach.
 The maps that are useful for sighted people in everyday life (whether they are generic designed navigation apps or public maps in subway stations) are usually more understated and not as spectacular as the bold bronze object in the town square.

-So let's look for such understated implementations.
+So let's look for such 'boring' implementations.

 # Stationary tactile maps for everyday use